ncsurobotics/seawolf/simulator/Entities/README.md

-Entities are the things seawofl is looking for in the water.
+Entities are the things seawolf is looking for in the water.
-All enites must have the follwing things
+All entities must have the following things

 DB = True/False